vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Ears and hearing status

 * I execute the [hearing
-  checklist](../checklists/hearing-checklist.md) every 2 to 4
+  checklist](../checklists/hearing-checklist.md) aspirationally every
-  months.
+  2 months, with different parts that I cycle between, so each part gets done at least once every 6 months.
 The execution log is [here](../logs/hearing-checklist-log.md).
 I also try to do quick tests of parts of the hearing checklist more frequently, for instance, testing for minimum audible volume while I am listening to